lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

    export EXTERNAL_TAP_URL="https://data.lsst.cloud/api/tap"

-In a python shell or notebook environment, you should then be able to execute the following:
+In a python shell or notebook environment, it should then be possible to execute the following:

 .. code-block:: bash